-Your application is reviewed by the Social Security Administration (SSA).
+- Your application gets reviewed by the Social Security Administration (SSA).
 If the SSA approves your application, you’ll begin receiving regular SSDI payments.

-This system is not perfect, however, and it’s common for those who really need SSDI to get their application denied.
-(Currently, around 60% of Social Security Disability claims in Georgia are denied.)
+However, this system is not perfect, and it’s common for those who really need SSDI to get their application denied.
+Currently, around 60% of Social Security Disability claims in Georgia get rejected.
 If that happens, you usually have 60 days from receiving your denial notice to appeal.

 How to Appeal a Social Security Disability Denial

-If your application is denied and you want to appeal, there are four main steps in the appeal process in Georgia.
+If your application gets denied and you want to appeal, there are four main steps in the appeal process in Georgia.

 Once this hearing has happened, you can also check the status online at the SSA website.
-The waiting period for a disability hearing can take hundreds of days to happen, and after that, you’ll typically wait 45-90 days for a decision from the hearing.
+The waiting period for a disability hearing can take hundreds of days to happen, and after that, you’ll typically wait 45 to 90 days for a decision from the hearing.

-If you are still denied benefits after the hearing, you can request a review by the SSA’s Appeals Council.
+If you are still denied benefits after the hearing, you can request an SSA’s Appeals Council review.
 You can do this online, by mail, or at your local SSA office.
-To request this review, you’ll need to provide the:
+To request this review, you’ll need to provide the following: